mdbtxt1

 This number is the na-yu-ta (なゆた) of the Lotus Sutra as it appears in e.g. Tendai schools of Japanese Buddhism.
 In that context it is the "12th of sixty digits" counting from the least significant: the digits are 1's, 10's, 100's, etc. up to the 60th being 1059.
 The name is descended from the Sanskrit niyuta as used in e.g. the Lalitavistara sutra, but is sometimes used to mean other numbers such as 106.
 The Hindi name for 1011 is kharab.
 There are many other powers of 10 that have special names in Sanskrit; see also 1059.

 1011 is one of the largest numbers explicitly named in a published music lyric.
 It is heard in Message in a Bottle by The Police, which has the lines "100 billion bottles / washed up on the shore".
-Sting is from England, but the song was written well after 1974 when they switched to the short scale, so I suppose he would have been thinking of 109 when writing the lyric.
+Sting is from England, but the song was written well after 1974 when they switched to the short scale, so I am assuming he was referencing billion=109 when writing this lyric.
 See also 525600, 8675309, 1012, 1027 and 101010.

 117000000000 = 117000000000

-An estimate of the total number of people who have ever lived, used by Tony Padilla in this incorrect answer to two different but similar stated problems he tried to answer.
+An estimate of the total number of people who have ever lived, used by Tony Padilla in this incorrect answer to two different but similar stated problems about a "number that [no] human has thought of".

 See also 96000000000